 Build A Fairy House

-Woodlawn 2nd graders used natural materials collected from the woods around campus to build fairy houses.
+Woodlawn lower school student used natural materials collected from the woods around campus to build fairy houses.
 See their work and then create your own fairy house.

 Woodlawn School - Lower